shin-ee-chen/Generative-causal-explanations-of-black-box-classifiers/README.md

 │   │       module with some methods for reproducibility, including universal seed setting, model loading, etc.
 │   ├── vae_loss.py
-│   └──     module for computing variational loss (ELBO, KLD, BPD) ├── experiments
+│   └──     module for computing variational loss (ELBO, KLD, BPD) ├── generate_figures.py
-│   └── will contain all code for experimentation using pretrained models
+│   └── one script to get all the results.
 ```

 # Students